LabKey/labkey-ui-components/packages/components/docs/jest.md

 the [@labkey/test](../../test/README.md) package and Selenium testing) can help us to get the full test coverage that we need for LabKey features / stories.

+With how quickly jest tests can run in comparison to Selenium tests and how much easier they are to maintain, it is good to make an automated test plan for your feature / story which will get us the coverage we want in the quickest turn around time possible.
+One good example of where a Selenium test is preffered over a jest test is when one component can affect another component in the application (i.e. based on state/data stored in the database that is changed by one component and shown in another).

 We use [enzyme](https://enzymejs.github.io/enzyme/) in many of our jest test cases to test non-rendering functions and rendering of components with different sets of parameters.